ARO Contact Center

 ARO hires only employees, not independent contractors.
 ARO offers both full- and part-time employees set schedules.

 Some of the people ARO hires to service its clients include call center agents (customer services and B2B), insurance agents and auditors, and nurses (RN and LPN).
-More specifically, the positions for which it hires is:
+More specifically, the positions for which it hires are:

 - Call center agents - Some positions are customer service only, e.g., medical history interviewers who take both inbound and outbound calls from applicants.
 These jobs require customer service skills, good listening and ability to document conversations using computer applications.
 Knowledge of medical terminology is a plus.
 Other call center jobs are for inbound and outbound sales.
 Experience in sales and a minimum commitment of 25 hours per week is required in these jobs.